surifirstpin/biplus_documentation/docs/README.md

 Its single source of shared data is accessible to entire team through cloud and associated financial plannings allows shareholders to easily engage with the numbers.
 #### An Extensive View of the Business

-Unlock new insights with detailed and sophisticated budgeting, analysis, modeling, and forecasting that spans the entire business and understands its complexities and nuances.
+liberate new insights with accurate and sophisticated budgeting, analysis, modeling, and forecasting that spans the entire business and understands its complexities and nuances.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwODA4NTM1OSwtMzc3NDk5MzEsMTg4OD
+eyJoaXN0b3J5IjpbNTc3NTQxNzM1LC0zNzc0OTkzMSwxODg4Nz
-c4NzMzOSwxMzExMDE3MTMwLDEzNDMzNzA1NzgsLTI2NjA4Nzkx
+g3MzM5LDEzMTEwMTcxMzAsMTM0MzM3MDU3OCwtMjY2MDg3OTE1
-NSwtMjA3Mjg1MTA4NSw0MjQzNTc4MzFdfQ==
+LC0yMDcyODUxMDg1LDQyNDM1NzgzMV19
 -->